EsraaFarhat/Deal-App-Task/README.md

 #### Admin Statistics
 - **Get Admin Statistics:**
-   - Endpoint for admin users to retrieve statistics about ads and requests for users.
+   - Endpoint for admin users to retrieve statistics about ads and requests for **ACTIVE** users.
    - Include pagination and total count of users.

 ### 3. Documentation